 The financial services industry is subject to extensive regulation.
 Our Investment Banking and Investment Management businesses are subject to regulation in the United States, including by the SEC, OCC, FINRA and the MSRB.
 In Mexico, our business is regulated by the Mexican Ministry of Finance and the Mexican National Banking and Securities Commission, our European business is subject to regulation by the FSA in the United Kingdom and our Hong Kong business is subject to regulation by the Hong Kong SFC.
 In addition, three of our affiliates are registered as investment advisors with the SEC.
 Registered investment advisors are subject to the requirements and regulations of the Investment Advisers Act of 1940, and we are an advisor to a registered investment company subject to the 1940 Act.
 Such requirements relate to, among other things, recordkeeping and reporting requirements, disclosure requirements, limitations on agency cross and principal transactions between an advisor and advisory clients, as well as general anti-fraud prohibitions.
-Our failure to comply with applicable laws or regulation of us or any of our subsidiaries as an investment adviser or broker-dealer.
+Our failure to comply with applicable laws or regulations could result in adverse publicity and reputational harm as well as fines, suspensions of personnel or other sanctions, including revocation of the registration of us or any of our subsidiaries as an investment adviser or broker-dealer.
 Our businesses are subject to periodic examination by various regulatory authorities, and we cannot predict the outcome of any such examinations.
 In addition, adverse regulatory scrutiny of any of our strategic partners could have a material adverse effect on our business and reputation.